xC0dex/APIWeaver/README.md

 ```

 That's it!
 Your application now has a fully functional, native AOT-compatible Swagger UI.
 To view it, simply navigate to `/swagger` in your browser 🥳.
+For more advanced configuration options, check out the [documentation](docs/Getting-Started.md).

 ## Currently supported features